 A planner could get lost in all the different variations, options, styles, and information about which planner is the best.

 I sound like a broken record some days (ok…most days).
 The best planner is the planner that you will use.
 You have to like it.
 And you have to actually use it.

-Creating your own DIY planner with a hybrid of pages, dashboards, inserts, etc. (a Frankenplanner) is what makes your planner adaptable and unique to your planning style.
+Creating your own custom planner set up with a printable planner companion kit with a hybrid of pages, dashboards, inserts, etc. (a Frankenplanner) is what makes your planner adaptable and unique to your planning style.

 A4 & Letter

 The two large sizes of paper that you will see referenced and discussed are A4 and Letter.